sheep902/sourcelayers/README.md

 Two type of queries:

 - Search.
 Query against a OrientDB index, get a list of RIDs back.
-- Record.
+- Fetch.
 Get corresponding JSON Objects from RIDs.